Real workshops, from first light in Maine to last light on the Pacific.

 White’s has been hand-lasting boots in Spokane for one hundred and twenty-four years — for smokejumpers, linemen, and anyone who’d rather resole than rebuy.
 The Sherman: brown Chromexcel from Chicago’s Horween tannery, a Dainite sole, and stitching you’ll show your kids.

 Every American-made piece in the collection — the maker, the town, the price.
-Click any line.
+Click any line to see it up close.

 Free shipping on everything ★ 30-day returns ★ Every maker verified by Rarely

 Yes.
 Every product here is made in the United States by the workshop named on its card — a real place with a name and an address, verified by Rarely’s buyers.
-Where a material comes from somewhere specific (like Horween leather from Chicago), we say so on the product page.
+When a material comes from somewhere specific, like Horween leather from Chicago, we say so on the product page.

-Free shipping on everything on this page, and 30-day returns with free return shipping if it isn’t right.
-No restocking games.
+Free shipping on everything on this page, plus 30-day returns with free return shipping if it isn’t right.

-The makers set fair, everyday prices and we keep them.
-Promotional codes come and go with the calendar, but the collection itself — and free shipping — stays.
+No. The makers set fair everyday prices and we keep them.
+Promotional codes may come and go, but the collection — and the free shipping — stays.

 Free shipping ★ 30-day returns ★ Every maker verified